rosed2/Counselors-and-Students/README.md

 # Counselors-and-Students
 This is a program that allows students to easily interact and communicate with their counselors.

+This program has the students' and counselors' schedules and allows the students to see their counselor's schedule, make meetings with them, and then updates both the student's and counselor's schedules for that day.
+Students also have an inbox and can send messages to their counselor, and their counselor also has an inbox and can messages back to their students.
+The counselors can also see their whole list of students.

 This program creates the counselors' accounts from the text file "CounselorSchedules.txt".
 To customize the counselors, create a file with the same title or edit the file and list their information.
 The format is (do not include the numbers):
 1. First Name